Getting started

 cargo.
 Most of the time, just run cargo build

-, to check if the code is correct; and cargo run
+, to check if the code is correct without fully building

-release build).
 Dependencies are managed consistently.
-There's no need to fight
+There's no need to fight with the build

 Like other languages that are normally compiled, Rust crates are thus split